Deadshot690/Finance-Managment/README.md

     npm run dev
     ```

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (or whatever port is shown in your terminal).
+2. Open your browser and navigate to the local URL provided in your terminal (usually [http://localhost:3000](http://localhost:3000) or a similar port).
 You should see the login page.

 You can now create an account and start using the application!